matomo-org/developer-documentation/docs/mvc-in-piwik.md

     return $view->render();

-The code invokes the Annotations API's **save** method forwarding all query parameters so the controller method doesn't have to call [Common::getRequestVar](#) several times.
+The code invokes the Annotations API's **save** method forwarding all query parameters so the controller method doesn't have to call [Common::getRequestVar](/api-reference/Piwik/Common#getrequestvar) several times.

 **Reusing Controller methods**

-Sometimes you may want to use a controller method that belongs to another controller (to say embed a control provided by another controller).
-You can use the [FrontController::fetchDispatch](#) method to accomplish this:
+Sometimes you may want to use a controller method that belongs to another controller (to, say, embed a control provided by another controller).
+You can use the [FrontController::dispatch](/api-reference/Piwik/FrontController#dispatch) method to accomplish this:

     // controller method in our plugin's controller public function index()
     {
         $view = new View("@MyPlugin/index.twig");
-        $view->realtimeMap = FrontController::getInstance()->fetchDispatch($module = "UserCountryMap", $method = "realtimeMap");
+        $view->realtimeMap = FrontController::getInstance()->dispatch($module = "UserCountryMap", $method = "realtimeMap");
         return $view->render();
     }

 **Checking for correct HTTP methods**

 To maintain correct HTTP semantics, some controller methods should check whether the correct HTTP request method was used to invoke them.
-For example, tasks are normally executed via a **POST** rather than a **GET**.
+For example, non-read-only actions are normally executed via a **POST** rather than a **GET**.
 Controller methods that handle these tasks should check whether a POST was used:

     public function myAdminTask()
     {